pdjr-build/firmware-factory/modules/TMP108/README.md

 ## Temperature sensors

-The TSENSE module supports a maximum of eight LM335Z or equivalent temperature sensor IC.
+The TMP108 module supports a maximum of eight LM335Z or equivalent temperature sensor IC.
-Other types of temperature sensor cannot be used and connecting them to a TSENSE module will almost certainly damage the module beyond repair.
+Other types of temperature sensor cannot be used and connecting them to a TMP108 module will almost certainly damage the module beyond repair.

 LM335Z-based temperature sensors are commercially available (for